larkindom/ProductLessonDaily/README.md

 ---

 ## The problem
-I own ~17 great product/strategy books.
+I own several great product/strategy books.
 I read them once and the ideas faded.
 I didn't want another app to check or a course to finish — I wanted the good parts to **come to me**, in small daily doses, with enough of the original text to actually land.
 Spaced, passive, zero-effort review.